ojnode/weatherApp/README.md

 <h3> Views Limit per stack</h3>
 <p> There is a limit to the amounbt of views that can exist within the ZStack, Vstack or Hstack, refactoring your stacks can help solve this. spacing is including as a view in swiftUI</p>

+<h3> for loop restrictions </h3>
+<p> Even after reading and finally understanding the difference beference between declarative syntax and implerative, my dumass tried using traditional for loop within the body of a view and spent hours making it work.
+Swift provides a ForEach method as a convenient way to iterate over a collection of data </p>